trader-xyz/nft-swap-sdk/README.md

 If you have feature requests, reach out in our Discord.

 We want to make this library a one-stop shop for all your NFT swapping needs.

+- We're also moving off of `@0x/*` libraries due to the payload size of these packages.